Find the latest flow and level information for Otago rivers on our Environmental Data Portal.

 In Otago we have run a regional threat assessment for vascular plants in the Region.
 More information can be found in a report and its accompanying spreadsheet on the regional threat assessment page.

-You can find out about our regionally endemic species in Otago on the Regionally Endemic page, and download a species list of threatened or at-risk vascular plants by Territorial Authorities or Freshwater Management Units as a spreadsheet below.
+You can also find out about our regionally endemic species in Otago on the Regionally Endemic page.
+We also have species list you can download as spreadsheets on:

 To find out more about vascular plants in Aotearoa New Zealand, visit the New Zealand Plant Conservation Network / Rōpū Hononga Koiora Taiao ki Aotearoa (NZPCN) or New Zealand Native Orchids website.